prazdevs/praz-dev-old/content/blog/a-javascript-story.md

 ### So what ?

 To be honest, I do not want to convert people into using JavaScript.
 I wanna go further than this: "never judge a book by its cover" is as true as "never judge a language by its reputation".
-Make your own mind, try things, experiment and learn.
-Do not let prejudices hold you back, because you may miss out.
+Make up your own mind, try things, experiment and learn.
+Do not let prejudices hold you back as you may miss out.
 You may still hate what you tried, but you now have valid reasons not to like it.
 I will end that post with Atwood's Law :

 > "Any application that can be written in JavaScript, will eventually be written in JavaScript."
 > <cite>-- Jeff Atwood</cite>